adamtabrams/change/README.md

 #### Post a release to GitHub with `change post`
 * This posts the section of the latest version in the changelog as a GitHub release.
+* Optionally, you can provide --dry-run see the url, version, and message body without creating the release: `change post --dry-run`

 #### Combine multiple commands with `change all`
 * First it runs the `change` command.
 * Then it opens your changelog with $EDITOR (or vi if that isn't set).
-* As long as you updated the changelog, it amends it to your last commit.
+* As long as you updated the changelog, it amends it to your last commit and pushes to origin.
-* Lastly, it runs `change tag` and `change post`.
+* Lastly, it runs `change tag -p` and `change post`.
 * I use this command most often.